Last modified: January 01, 2025

 Practical Applications and Considerations

-Reshaping is a powerful tool in data science and machine learning.
-Here are some practical applications and considerations:
+Reshaping arrays is a fundamental skill in data science and machine learning, facilitating the preparation and transformation of data to fit various computational models and visualization requirements.
+Here are some practical applications and important considerations when reshaping arrays:

 Reshape Examples and Edge Cases